1999 Las Vegas mayoral election: Aftermath

 Goodman took office on June 28, 1999.
 Among his priorities was the redevelopment of downtown Las Vegas, with projects such as Symphony Park and the World Market Center.
 He was re-elected in 2003 and 2007.
 His wife, Carolyn Goodman, succeeded him as mayor.
-She took office in 2011 and is set to serve until 2024, having won three terms herself.
+She took office in 2011 and served as mayor until 2024, having won three terms herself.